Navigate This Page

 • Ask for a short description of the participant’s experience with a particular product or service to verify that the participant has used it before.
 For example, “Briefly explain how you use product X,” or “Briefly tell us how service X fits into your day.”

-• Try double screening, an add-on feature for Recruit projects.
-Double screening gives you access to participant contact information, allows you to message participants before they're confirmed, and accommodates manual scheduling.
-Learn more about double screening.
+• Try our premium screening add-on features for Recruit projects.
+Premium screening includes double screening or video screening and gives you access to participant contact information, allows you to message participants before they're confirmed, and accommodates manual scheduling.

 • Reach out for support if you suspect a participant in your queue is fraudulent.
 Contact your project coordinator so they can launch an investigation.